map555/Winter2020-8INF700/README.md

 # Winter2020-8INF700
 Smart clock prototype made by a bachelor degree student at Université du Québec à Chicoutimi in the context of the "Special Subject in
-Computer Science (8INF700)" class under the supervisition of Sylvain Hallé.
+Computer Science (8INF700)" class under the supervisition of professor Sylvain Hallé.
 This project is made for Raspberry Pi's Raspbian and the Raspberry Pi's official 7 inches display (v1.1).
 <br /><br />